About Enki Education

-Perky has 3 children aged 8, 11, and 14.
-The two younger children have been educated in Enki programs since kindergarten.
+Perky has 3 children aged 12, 16, and 19.
+The two younger children were educated in Enki programs from kindergarten through Grade 6.

 Marguerite has been teaching since 1990, and has taught in Green Mtn Waldorf School, grades 1 through 4/5, Shambhala Elementary School grades 1 through 6, and she team-taught & assisted in developing curriculum for a

 Emily Aversa makes her home in Silver City, New Mexico with her husband and daughter.
 She comes to the Enki Virtual School with 21 years of teaching experience with 1st through 7th graders in mainstream and charter schools in New Mexico.
 She was thrilled to discover Enki Education in 2013 after searching for an educational model that reflects her deep commitment to honoring children’s developmental needs and personal paths in a holistic and enjoyable way.
 Enki Education has struck a deep chord in her from the beginning.
 She is now teaching in the Enki Virtual Community School.

 Emily has completed the Enki Education Teachers Training Program.
 She holds a B.A. in English literature, a Master’s degree and state license in Special Education K-12 with additional training dyslexia remediation, and a license in General Education for teaching Reading, Writing, Math, Science, and Social Studies to students in grades k-8.
 Outside of education, her passions include art, music, hiking the Gila Wilderness of New Mexico and exploring the world in person and through books.